liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 or MLS (for Mass Linear Solver) has been added here (e.g. *lenrwLS*).

-.. _CInterface.ARKSpilsOutputTable:

-Table: Optional outputs for ARKSPILS
-""""""""""""""""""""""""""""""""""""""""""""

 .. cssclass:: table-bordered

 ===========================================================  ========================================
 Optional output                                              Function name
 ===========================================================  ========================================
-Size of real and integer workspaces                          :c:func:`ARKSpilsGetWorkSpace()` Size of real and integer mass matrix solve workspaces        :c:func:`ARKSpilsGetMassWorkSpace()` No. of preconditioner evaluations                            :c:func:`ARKSpilsGetNumPrecEvals()` No. of mass matrix preconditioner evaluations                :c:func:`ARKSpilsGetNumMassPrecEvals()` No. of preconditioner solves                                 :c:func:`ARKSpilsGetNumPrecSolves()` No. of mass matrix preconditioner solves                     :c:func:`ARKSpilsGetNumMassPrecSolves()` No. of linear iterations                                     :c:func:`ARKSpilsGetNumLinIters()` No. of mass matrix linear iterations                         :c:func:`ARKSpilsGetNumMassIters()` No. of linear convergence failures                           :c:func:`ARKSpilsGetNumConvFails()` No. of mass matrix solver convergence failures               :c:func:`ARKSpilsGetNumMassConvFails()` No. of Jacobian-vector product evaluations                   :c:func:`ARKSpilsGetNumJtimesEvals()` No. of mass-matrix-vector product evaluations                :c:func:`ARKSpilsGetNumMtimesEvals()` No. of *fi* calls for finite diff.
-Jacobian-vector evals.    :c:func:`ARKSpilsGetNumRhsEvals()` Last return from a linear solver function                    :c:func:`ARKSpilsGetLastFlag()` Last return from a mass matrix solver function               :c:func:`ARKSpilsGetLastMassFlag()` Name of constant associated with a return flag               :c:func:`ARKSpilsGetReturnFlagName()`
+Size of real and integer workspaces                          :c:func:`ARKSpilsGetWorkSpace()` No. of preconditioner evaluations                            :c:func:`ARKSpilsGetNumPrecEvals()` No. of preconditioner solves                                 :c:func:`ARKSpilsGetNumPrecSolves()` No. of linear iterations                                     :c:func:`ARKSpilsGetNumLinIters()` No. of linear convergence failures                           :c:func:`ARKSpilsGetNumConvFails()` No. of Jacobian-vector product evaluations                   :c:func:`ARKSpilsGetNumJtimesEvals()` No. of *fi* calls for finite diff.
+Jacobian-vector evals.    :c:func:`ARKSpilsGetNumRhsEvals()` Last return from a linear solver function                    :c:func:`ARKSpilsGetLastFlag()` Size of real and integer mass matrix solver workspaces       :c:func:`ARKSpilsGetMassWorkSpace()` No. of mass matrix preconditioner evaluations                :c:func:`ARKSpilsGetNumMassPrecEvals()` No. of mass matrix preconditioner solves                     :c:func:`ARKSpilsGetNumMassPrecSolves()` No. of mass matrix linear iterations                         :c:func:`ARKSpilsGetNumMassIters()` No. of mass matrix solver convergence failures               :c:func:`ARKSpilsGetNumMassConvFails()` No. of mass-matrix-vector product evaluations                :c:func:`ARKSpilsGetNumMtimesEvals()` Last return from a mass matrix solver function               :c:func:`ARKSpilsGetLastMassFlag()` Name of constant associated with a return flag               :c:func:`ARKSpilsGetReturnFlagName()`
 ===========================================================  ========================================